billiestr/raytrace/README.md

 basic raytracing for a 2d environment with 3d representation

 #pacman
-trying to recreate a 2d pacman game with a rendered interpretation
+trying to recreate a 2d pacman game with a rendered pov of pacman